ycm-core/YouCompleteMe/README.md

 Use the TAB key to accept a completion and continue pressing TAB to cycle through the completions.
 Use Shift-TAB to cycle backwards.
-Note that if you're using console Vim (that is, not Gvim or MacVim) then it's likely that the Shift-TAB binding will not work because the console will not pass it to Vim.
+Note that if you're using console Vim (that is, not gvim or MacVim) then it's likely that the Shift-TAB binding will not work because the console will not pass it to Vim.
 You can remap the keys; see the [Options](#options) section below.